SGBC/weatherdata/The impact of weather factors on the productivity of dairy cows/README.md

 4. Calculates the daily mean and max for every parameter
 5. Saves 2 csv files.
 Hourly and daily.

+## weathersStats.ipynb
+Calculates a few statistics for the weather data and generates a few plots.

 It is assumed that you have alredy run Grib2CSV.ipynb for the points in question.
 It is also assumed that you run this script from the same location as Grib2CSV.ipynb, meaning a folder named "MESAN_CSV" should exist in the same folder.
 To run this script for all the data created by Grib2CSV.ipynb, you can use the exact same function call as you uesed for Grib2CSV.